 - Active tourism.
 Open-air active tourism activities entail little risk and are usually run for small groups.
 Nonetheless, individual sports materials cannot be shared and specific cleaning and disinfection protocols are in place.

-7What personal protection measure must I take to avoid and prevent contagion?
+8What personal protection measures must I take to prevent spreading the virus?

 The Government of Canary Islands recommends that all citizens follow these personal protection measures:

 - Wash your hands frequently with soap and water or clean them with hydroalcoholic gel.